Small cell lung cancer risk factors

 But those who use marijuana tend to smoke fewer marijuana cigarettes in a day or week than the amount of tobacco consumed by cigarette smokers.
-For example, a light smoker may smoke half of a pack of cigarettes a day (10 cigarettes), but 10 marijuana cigarettes in a day would be very heavy use of marijuana.
+For example, a light smoker may smoke half of a pack (10 cigarettes) a day, but 10 marijuana cigarettes in a day would be very heavy use of marijuana.
 In one study, most people who smoked marijuana did so 2 to 3 times per month.
 The lesser amount smoked would make it harder to see an impact on lung cancer risk.

 Talc and talcum powder

 Talc is a mineral that in its natural form may contain asbestos.
-In the past, some studies suggested that talc miners and millers have a higher risk of lung cancer and other respiratory diseases because of their exposure to industrial grade talc.
-Recent studies of talc miners have not found an increase in lung cancer rate.
+Some studies have suggested that talc miners and millers might have a higher risk of lung cancer and other respiratory diseases because of their exposure to industrial grade talc.
+But other studies of talc miners have not found an increase in lung cancer rate.

 Talcum powder is made from talc.
 By law since 1973, all home-use talcum products (baby, body, and facial powders) in the United States have been asbestos-free.
 The use of cosmetic talcum powder has not been found to increase the risk of lung cancer.

 Last Medical Review: 02/22/2016